laiaalcala/FDP_Laia_Alcala/README.md

 ## Figures
 All the figures created by me used in the report
 - Experiment_scheme.png : A visual representation of the experiment on which the model will be applied
-- Model_scheme.png : A visual representation of the model
+- Model_scheme.png : A visual representation of the model structure

 ## Results: